MattAlp/IssueHaven/README.md

 After obtaining a list of repositories that fit the criteria, the script iterates through the labeled issues in the repository and categorizes them (i.e. programming vs documentation), and stores them in a database.

 #### Stack Information
-The public instance of Issue Haven runs on a Flask / Gunicorn / NGINX stack.
+The public instance of Issue Haven runs on a Flask / Gunicorn / NGINX stack, with a PostgreSQL database.

 Other Information
 -----------------